gabyiman99/House-Price-Prediction/README.md

 First, we create our predictor which is a module that can be called whenever users want to predict a house price.
 The code can be seen [here](https://github.com/gabyiman99/House-Price-Prediction/blob/master/model_predictor.py)

 Then, we create the layout of the app, including input boxes for users to input the value of each features of the hosue they want to predict.
-The code can be seen [here](https://github.com/gabyiman99/House-Price-Prediction/blob/master/component.py).
-We use  <code>dash-bootstrap-components</code> to help with the app layout.
+The code can be seen [here](https://github.com/gabyiman99/House-Price-Prediction/blob/master/component.py)

 ## Development Suggestions
 - There are other variables that can be dropped, as the final prediction will be altered by these seemingly unimportant features.